erlang/otp/lib/asn1/doc/guides/asn1_getting_started.md

 Oid ::= OBJECT IDENTIFIER
 ```

-Therefore, the following example is a valid Erlang instance of type 'Oid':
+Therefore, the following example is a valid Erlang instance of type `Oid`:

 ```text
 OidVal1 = {1,2,55},
 ```

-The `OBJECT IDENTIFIER` value is simply a tuple with the consecutive values,
+The `OBJECT IDENTIFIER` value is a tuple with the consecutive integer values.
-which must be integers.

 The first value is limited to the values 0, 1, or 2.
 The second value must be in
-the range 0..39 when the first value is 0 or 1.
+the range 0 through 39 when the first value is 0 or 1.

 The `OBJECT IDENTIFIER` is an important type and it is widely used within
 different standards to identify various objects uniquely.
-Dubuisson: ASN.1 -
+Dubuisson: _ASN.1 -
-Communication Between Heterogeneous Systems includes an easy-to-understand
+Communication Between Heterogeneous Systems_ includes an easy-to-understand
 description of the use of `OBJECT IDENTIFIER`.

 ### Object Descriptor